Vemuru

 Vemuru is a village in Bapatla district of the India state of Andhra Pradesh.
-It is the headquarters of Vemuru Mandal of Bapatla revenue division.
+It is the headquarters of Vemuru mandal of Bapatla revenue division.

+Geography

+Vemuru is situated at 16.1775°N 80.7425°E. The Village is spread over an area of 2284 hectares.
+It lies at an average altitude of 10 metres (33 ft) above mean sea level.

 Demographics

-As of 2011 census, the town had a population of 9,796.
+As of 2011 census, the village had a population of 9,796.
 The total population constitute, 4,850 males and 4,946 females –a sex ratio of 1020 females per 1000 males.
 876 children are in the age group of 0–6 years, of which 457 are boys and 419 are girls.
 The average literacy rate stands at 81.32% with 6,457 literates, significantly higher than the state average of 72.39%.

+A significant portion of the village's youth has migrated abroad to countries such as the United States, the United Kingdom, and Australia to pursue higher education and professional careers.
+This global diaspora maintains a strong connection with the village, often contributing to its local development and cultural events.

+Government and politics

+Vemuru gram panchayat is the local self-government of the village.
+It is divided into wards, and each ward is represented by a ward member.
+The village forms a part of Andhra Pradesh Capital Region and is under the jurisdiction of APCRDA.